Boost Your Serotonin: the Happy Hormone

 Massage Therapy for Stress Reduction and Serotonin Increase

 Apart from its relaxing effect on muscles, massage therapy has another fantastic benefit: boosting serotonin.
-It does this by reducing cortisol – the stress hormone which can inhibit serotonin production.
+It does this by reducing cortisol, the stress hormone, which can inhibit serotonin production.

 Research shows regular massages lower cortisol and increase serotonin by an average of 28%.
-Now, you have more reasons than ever to treat yourself.

 Fasting for Serotonin Boost - Unveiling the Connection

+Fasting has been linked with increased levels of serotonin.
 Recent studies show that our bodies start using fat for energy during fasting.
-This process releases ketones into the bloodstream.
-Ketones released into the bloodstream during fasting stimulate BDNF, boosting serotonin production.
+This process releases ketones into the bloodstream, which stimulate BDNF and boost serotonin production.

 In essence, when we fast, we're not just giving our digestive system a break but also creating an environment conducive to happiness and well-being by naturally elevating serotonin levels.